Writing, Editing, and Publishing

 So you want to be a writer?
 Good.
 Let me tell you a story (pun intended).

-My writing for the last thirteen-plus years has been a serious hobby.
-I've written and published six novels of two hundred thousand-word average length and three compendiums.
-Now I've begun the steps to seriously get things moving, not with the fantasy novels I've written, but in other genres.
-So I guess you could say I needed a hobby away from my hobby.
+My writing for the last fifteen years has been a serious hobby.
+I've written and published six novels of two hundred thousand-word average length and three compendiums in The Ardwellian Chronicles, The Mercenary Trilogy of novels, and two volumes of The Earthfleet Saga.
+Yes, I've managed to stay busy with my writing habit.

 Something most of us never really considered when we started writing, whether a short story, a novel, or a full series: writing is hard work.
 It separates you from your family and friends for long periods of time.
 It requires immense concentration, focus on not only the scene in process, but the work overall and how that scene integrates into it.
 You have voices in your head all yelling for their time and exposure in the story.
 Sometimes they stop talking to you because you're trying to get them to do something they don't want, or you won't let them do something they want to do.
 This is the real definition of writer's block; when your characters stop talking to you.